hyphaene-npm/redux-friends/README.md

 ( note that middleware argument is optional argument )

-The second one embed redux-persist
+The second one embed redux-persist.
+Redux-persist being treated as external dependency in the lib, you'll have to install it on your project.

 ```javascript
 import createStore from 'redux-friends/build/createPersistedStore.js';